 What's a Good Multivitamin to Take?

 While choosing a multivitamin is a personal choice, my favorite multivitamin that my wife and I take is Nutrients 950 with Vitamin K by Pure Encapsulations.
+If you're looking for a good B-complex, we use Pure Genomics B-Complex also by Pure Encapsulations.

 It can be used as both a good every-day multi as well as a prenatal multivitamin (do not take if you're on a blood thinner because of the vitamin K1).